apptainer/singularity-userdocs/endpoint.rst

   5) Enter a name for your new access token, such as "test token"
   6) Click the "Create a New Access Token" button.
   7) Click "Copy token to Clipboard" from the "New API Token" page.
-  8) Run ``singularity remote login`` and paste the access token at the prompt.
+  8) Run ``apptainer remote login`` and paste the access token at the prompt.

 Once your token is stored, you can check that you are able to connect to the services with the ``status`` subcommand:

 .. code:: console

-    $ singularity remote status
+    $ apptainer remote status
     INFO:    Checking status of default remote.
     SERVICE    STATUS  VERSION             URI
     Builder    OK      v1.1.14-0-gc7a68c1  https://build.sylabs.io